 Personal: Senator Bradley is an avid hiker and in 2015 became the 49th person to complete the NH Grid, which consists of climbing each of the New Hampshire’s 48 4,000ft peaks in each month of the calendar year, totaling 576 peaks.

-He is also among the few who have climbed all 48, 4,000 foot peaks in one winter season.
-He did that in the winter of 2013-2014, 2015-2016 and is currently working on repeating for Winter 2016-2017.
+He is also among the few who have climbed all 48, 4,000-foot peaks in one winter season.
+He did that in the winter of 2013-2014, 2015-2016, and 2016-2017.
 On many of these hikes, he shares his trail knowledge and appreciation of New Hampshire’s forests and trails with hikers of all levels.
+Jeb always says that his favorite hike is the Next One.